haberdashPI/Weber.jl/docs/src/extend.md

 ## Custom Events

-Extensions to [`poll_events`](@ref) can be used to notify watcher functions ofnew kinds of events.
+Extensions to [`poll_events`](@ref) can be used to notify watcher functions of new kinds of events.
 An event is an object that inherits from `Weber.ExpEvent` and which is tagged with the [`@event`](@ref) macro.
 Custom events can implement new methods for the existing [public functions on events](event.md) or their own new functions.